Research

 COMP 6381 Digital Geometric Modelling, Fall 2021

-Project Page /
+Project Page / Code

-Dermatology Assistant (Try it out!)
+Dermatology Assistant

-AI Model Code / Web App Code / REST API Code
+AI Model Code / REST API Code

-to deploying it, using a REST API endpoint as well a separate end-user prototype web application.
-The
+This is a demonstration of a full stack deep learning project from training a model to deploying it, using a REST API endpoint as well a separate end-user prototype web application.
+The model is built for predicting the presence of melanoma from dermoscopic skin lesions using neural networks.

 Thyroid nodule segmentation from Ultrasound (US) images

-Authors: Hasib Zunair, Tajwar Abrar Aleef, Aimon Rahman and Labib Chowdhury
+Collaborators: Tajwar Abrar Aleef, Aimon Rahman and Labib Chowdhury

 MICCAI TN-SCUI Challenge, 2020